re-innovation/LatrineLogger/README.txt

 see www.re-innovation.co.uk for more details

-The Arduino files are zipped and include a library and a full sketch.
+The Arduino files are include a library and a full sketch.
 The files are:
-LatrineSensor which needs to go in your Library folder.
+libaries/LatrineSensor which needs to go in your Arduino libraries folder.
 This includes an example.
-LatrineLogger_v6 is the full sketch for data logging.
+LatrineLogger is the full sketch for data logging.

+Previous commits in this repository include the Arduino code as a ZIP file.

 Files in the repository: